Text to Speech (TTS) and Speech Recognition (SR)

 Speech Recognition

 This is the process where a spoken message (dictation for example) can be converted to text to be included in a document or email.
-Once again we can only use engines that support SAPI 4.0 interfaces but many engines (including Dragon Naturally Speaking and IBM Via Voice) support both SAPI 4.0 and 5.x.

 For reliability of recognition you must train your speech recognition engine extensively.
 Please refer to its documentation for more details.